-To post JSON data using Curl, you need to set the Content-Type of your request to application/json.
-This is done using the -H "Content-Type: application/json" command line parameter.
-JSON data is passed with the curl -d command line option.
-Double quotes in JSON are escaped with \".
-Click Run to execute Curl POST JSON example online and see results.
+To post JSON data using Curl, you need to set the Content-Type of your request to application/json and pass the JSON data with the -d command line parameter.
+The JSON content type is set using the -H "Content-Type: application/json" command line parameter.
+JSON data is passed as a string.
+Double quotes in JSON must be escaped with the backslash "\" on Windows computers.
+In this Curl POST JSON example, we send JSON to the ReqBin echo URL.
+Click Run to execute the Curl POST JSON example online and see result.
 The PHP code was automatically generated for the Curl POST JSON example.

-There are two ways to send a POST request with Curl.
-1. When you use command-line parameters such as --data or --form and do not explicitly specify the required HTTP method, Curl automatically selects the POST method and sends a POST request with application/x-www-form-urlencoded content type (or multipart/form-data for --form).
-2. Explicitly specify the required HTTP method using the -X command-line argument.
-For example, to send JSON using the POST method, you need to use the -X POST command-line parameter.
+When you use command-line parameters such as --data or --form and do not explicitly specify the required HTTP method, Curl automatically selects the POST method and sends a POST request with the application/x-www-form-urlencoded content type (or multipart/form-data for --form).

 Why do I need to explicitly specify the Content-Type when posting JSON using Curl?

 If you submit data using Curl and do not explicitly specify the Content type, Curl uses the application/x-www-form-urlencoded content type for your data.
 Therefore, when sending JSON (or any other data type), you must specify the data type using the explicitly -H "Content-Type: application/json" command line parameter.

 Why is it important to specify the correct Content-Type when submitting JSON?

 In short, if you don't set the correct Content-Type, your application may not work.
 The Content-Type header field indicates the media type included in the message payload.
 The specified media type determines both the format of the data and the way the server handles that data.